ISDN home page

 Main menu

-Stroke and Transient Ischaemic Attack (TIA) Resources for Primary Care
+Stroke and Transient Ischaemic Attack (TIA) in Primary Care

 Welcome to the primary care resources page for stroke and TIA management.
-This section is tailored to support GPs, primary care teams, and networks across Greater Manchester.
-It includes essential tools, guidance, and links to ensure high-quality, evidence-based care for patients recovering from stroke or TIA.
+This section is tailored to support GP practices, community pharmacy, other primary care teams and networks across Greater Manchester.
+It includes essential tools, guidance, and links to ensure high-quality, evidence-based care for patients.

 Training

-We have a Greater Manchester focused online package aimed at primary care plus other neurological condition training on our Elearning training page.
-Further resources to develop your knowledge are available on our other training pages.
+We also offer other neurological condition training on our Elearning training page.
+Further resources to develop specialist knowledge are available via our training pages.

 Referral to Local Specialist Services